Class Utilities

 extractCharsetFromHeaderValue

-@Nonnull public static Optional<Charset> extractCharsetFromHeaderValue(@Nullable String contentTypeHeaderValue) Extracts thecharset=...parameter from aContent-Typeheader value.Parsing is forgiving: parameters may appear in any order and with arbitrary spacing.
+public static @NonNull Optional<Charset> extractCharsetFromHeaderValue(@Nullable String contentTypeHeaderValue) Extracts thecharset=...parameter from aContent-Typeheader value.Parsing is forgiving: parameters may appear in any order and with arbitrary spacing.
 If a charset is found, it is validated via

 Charset.forName(String); invalid names result inOptional.empty().- Parameters: